bmp-dot/nutanixapibootcamp/api_create_vm/api_create_vm.rst

       }
   }

+  - Go to https://jsonlint.com/ - Paste the above given spec and click on “Validate Json”
+  - Copy the validated spec from jsonlint and paste it in the Body section of postman.
+  - Change the VM’s name to add your initials at the end of VM name.
+Replace {initial} with your initials

 7. Click Send to submit the v3 API call v3 provides a precise HTTP status and replies with the relevant intent response